danitcodes/danitcodes/README.md

 - **RailsConf 2023 Program Committee: curating the tracks and talks for the largest, longest running gathering of Rails developers in the world.**
 - Epicodus Mentor 2023-present: ongoing professional & technical mentorship, career services, & moral support for current students working to transition into tech
 - Ongoing community content proofreading and resume reviews for [Virtual Coffee](virtualcoffee.io)
-- RubyConf Houston, Nov-Dec 2022 Volunteer
+- RubyConf Houston Volunteer, 2022
 - Epicodus Peer Mentor, 2020-2021

 ### 📝 Blogs